andshaff/bowling-ballbag/README.md

 # ballbag - Bowling Ball Arsenal Management App

 ## Overview
 BallBag is an Android application for bowling enthusiasts to track and manage their bowling ball collection.
 The app helps bowlers maintain their equipment by tracking usage statistics and maintenance schedules.
+Ball images and specifications are sourced from the public [bowwwl.com Bowling Ball Database](https://www.bowwwl.com/bowling-ball-database).
+Images are not included with the download as they are not mine.

 ## Features
 - **Ball Arsenal Management**: Add, edit, and remove bowling balls from your personal collection